 - Culturally responsive research and scholarship

 - Latino Americans and mental health

 - Culturally responsive prevention efforts and community based-solutions, particularly on issues of child abuse, suicide, violence

 Whether a Keynote, seminar or intensive hands-on training, Dr. Mazzula can individualize the program to meet your needs.

-As a first generation immigrant and college graduate, Dr. Mazzula had no idea what it meant to “succeed” in college, in graduate school and even later, in the academy as a professor of Psychology.
-Now, an award-winning educator, published author, and successfully funded researcher, Dr. Mazzula can speak to the challenges and opportunities to help motivate and empower your audience!
+A first-generation immigrant and college graduate, Dr. Mazzula had no idea what it meant to “succeed” in college, in graduate school, or even later, in the academy as a professor of Psychology.
+Now, an award-winning educator published author, and successfully funded researcher, Dr. Mazzula can speak to the challenges and opportunities to help motivate and empower your audience!

 - Racism, discrimination, culture and group dynamics